 - How are we addressing communication between our machine and their plant data system?

 - Do we have a control system in place that they need and is it compatible to meet all compliance requirements?

-In meeting a new customer, my goal is not only listening to what they have to say but also asking the right questions from the information they provide.
+In meeting new customers, my goal is not only to listen to what they have to say but also asking the right questions from the information they provide.

 How do you deliver customer obsession?

 Delivering customer obsession begins by working with customers on their user requirement specifications (URS) to get a true understanding of how we can meet their needs and requirement specifications.
 Next, we review the specifications and do our best to meet those requirements.

 It’s important that we explain how our machine is designed and how we can make minor configuration modifications to meet their requirements.
 We explain the details and features of our equipment, so our customers have a comfortable understanding of our equipment and its operation.

 What typical questions are you asked by prospective customers?

 Our prospective customers have many questions when they are considering purchasing our equipment and we encourage them to be extremely thorough so we can meet their needs.
 Typical questions fall within the following categories, machine operating conditions, machine design features, testing and documentation, and include: